lupealvarado/equal-pay/README.md

 ## Steps Involved

-1. **Analysis File**: Downloaded the initial dataset provided by Mell Industries and created a new Excel workbook named 'MyAnalysis.xlsx'.
+1. **Analysis File**: Downloaded the initial dataset provided by Mell Industries and created a new Excel workbook named `MyAnalysis.xlsx`.
 This workbook was used to create additional sheets to analyze the data more closely.
 The completed worksheet served as a major artifact to either support or refute the allegations of equal pay discrimination.

 2. **Data Migration**: Migrated the data from the initial dataset to the `MyAnalysis.xlsx` workbook.
 Created separate sheets for `Female_Employees` and `Male_Employees` and filtered the data accordingly.